JoeUgly/Ringfingers_Roster/README.md

 <br/><br/>
 #### Manual method
 If you are not using one the platforms listed above, then you'll have to do it manually.
-Follow these steps:
+Fulfill these prerequisites:

-Prerequisites:\
 Install Python version 3.6+.
 [Available here](https://www.python.org/downloads/)

 Install the following Python packages: pytesseract, opencv-python, Pillow\